aman656/aman656/README.md

 - 👋 Hi, I’m @aman656

-- 👀 I’m interested in
+- 👀 I’m a mern stack developer.
-MERN Stack development...
 - 🌱 I’m currently learning BSSE from UBIT.
 - Have done hybrid web and mobile app development course from saylani mass IT training program.
 - 💞️ I’m looking to collaborate on ...